 Anorexia Nervosa is a mental illness and it has the highest suicide rate of all mental illnesses, 1 in 5 anorexics die either as a result of not eating/organ failure or suicide.
 The media are far more interested in showing you pictures of skeletal like celebrities and do not addresses the fact the eating disorders are mental illnesses and left untreated people die.

-We are very lucky that Huddersfield and Calderdale NHS Trust have dedicated Child Adolescent Mental Health Services (CAMHS) and they provide excellent care for the “Eating Disorder Suffer”
+We are very lucky that in Huddersfield we have a dedicated Child Adolescent Mental Health Services (CAMHS) and they provide excellent care for the “Eating Disorder Suffer”

 However as a parent/carer you are expected to provide 24 hour care for a loved one who is suffering from a life threatening mental illness, with no formal training or advice.
 You stumble through each day wondering if you made the right decision, if your actions have made your child worse or better.